SumoLogic/sumologic-documentation/docs/search/search-faqs/export-results-of-saved-file.md

     | _max + 1 as key
     ```

     The `_accum` field is the same as the `number` field in the first example.
-But you cannot use this query with your save query that is appending because we use the max operator.
+But you can't use this query with your save query that is appending because we use the max operator.